Azure-Samples/mcp-sdk-functions-hosting-dotnet/ExistingServer.md

 * [Visual Studio Code](https://code.visualstudio.com/)

 ## Approach 1: Use experimental prompt
 Try out the experimental [Azure Functions MCP server deployment helper](https://aka.ms/mcp-deployment-helper) to have VSCode's Copilot prepare your server for custom handler deployment.
-The deployment helpder contains a custom prompt that provides Copilot instructions.
+The deployment helper contains a custom prompt that provides Copilot instructions.

 ## Approach 2: Manually add required artifacts
 1. In the root directory of your MCP server project, create a `host.json` with the following: